Optical Non-linearities in Plasmon-Exciton Core-Shell Particles: the Role of Heat

 The small mode volume of localized surface plasmons on gold nanoparticles greatly enhances external electric fields.
 This enhancement enables high coupling strengths with excitonic emitters on the particle surface.
-In the so-called strong coupling regime, new hybrid resonances emerge, an upper and a lower polariton.
+In the so-called strong coupling regime, new hybrid resonances emerge, an upper and a lower polariton mode.
 These polaritons possess both plasmonic and excitonic characteristics, a feature that is of interest for applications like quantum networks, \cite{Imamoglu.1999} parametric optical signal amplification, \cite{Saba.2001} manipulation of chemical reactions, \cite{Hutchison.2012} thresholdless lasing \cite{Torma.2014} and many more.

 Strong coupling between excitonic emitters and metal nanoparticles has been realized for various particle types.
 Examples are silver rods, \cite{Zheng.2017} silver triangles, \cite{Zengin.2015} silver shells, \cite{Zhou.2016} gold rods, \cite{Melnikau.2016} aluminum discs. \cite{Eizner.2015} When excited, the energy oscillates between purely plasmonic and purely excitonic modes at the Rabi frequency.
 For metal nanoparticles, this frequency is on the order of a few fs making a direct observation difficult.
 Additionally, the short life time of plasmons on the order of 10\,fs hinders a long coherent oscillation between excitonic and plasmonic parts.
-The strongly damped Rabi oscillations have been observed for surface plasmon polariton systems \cite{Vasa.2013} but not yet for localized plasmons on nanoparticles.
+The strongly damped Rabi oscillations have been observed for surface plasmon polariton systems \cite{Vasa.2013} and only very recently, coherent coherent dynamics have been observed in colloidal systems. \cite{Peruffo.2023}

 Also on longer time scales after an initial excitation, strongly coupled plasmon--exciton nanoparticles show interesting non-linear features that can be of great importance for future applications.
-Several studies have discussed the transient behaviour of coupled plasmon--exciton systems on a time for scale beyond the polariton life time.\cite{Hao.2011,Simon.2016,Eizner.2017} The main source for changes in the transient spectra at the polariton resonances was argued to be heat in the metal cores.
+Several studies have discussed the transient behaviour of coupled plasmon--exciton systems on a time for scale beyond the polariton life time.\cite{Hao.2011,Simon.2016,Eizner.2017,Finkelstein-Shapiro.2021} The main source for changes in the transient spectra at the polariton resonances was argued to be heat in the metal cores.
 But the arguments were rather phenomenological than rigid.
+In particular, the modes were modelled as simple oscillators.
+However, for a detailed investigation of the role of heat in the system, the material properties of the particle need to be taken into account.